stanislaw/SoftwareDesignHeuristics/README.md

 meetings with takeaways and updated mental models, but a meeting's effectiveness is certainly higher if its outcome is captured on a physical medium.

+## Biases

+### The Working-So-It’s-Right Bias

+The issue lies in assuming that a previous solution or setup is correct simply because it works.
+This leads to a lack of scrutiny, where the existing solution or setup is not questioned, and investigations proceed based on a flawed premise.

+### The Fix Bias

+When reviewing a pull request titled "Fixes XYZ," there is a natural tendency to trust the new change more than the existing code.
+This bias arises from the assumption that the previous implementation was flawed simply because it is being replaced.
+As a result, one might overlook the consequences of the fix or fail to rigorously verify the correctness of the new change.

+To mitigate this bias, it's important to evaluate both the old and new implementations with equal scrutiny.
+Consider questions such as:

+- Is the problem being solved accurately identified?
+- Does the new change address the issue without introducing new problems?
+- Are the trade-offs of this fix justified compared to the original implementation?

+By being aware of this bias, reviewers can ensure a more balanced and thorough review process.

 ## Documentation

 - Good documentation is dry and boring.
 This can create an illusion that writing